Get Your Georgia Medical Marijuana Card Online for only $139

 Follow the instructions once you start the NuggMD process to fill out your application.
 Make sure you enter all of your information accurately to avoid possible delays in your processing.
 When you’re approved, your NuggMD medical marijuana doctor will initiate the state registration process by entering your information into the state database.

-How to renew your med card in Georgia
+How to renew your Georgia medical card

 Renewing your medical marijuana card in Georgia is a bi-annual requirement for the program.
 Thankfully, the process for how to renew your Georgia low-THC oil registry card is just as easy as your initial registration.

-• We’ll send you an email reminder when it’s time to renew,
+• We’ll send you an email reminder when it’s time to renew.

-• Sign into NuggMD to meet with one of our state-certified medical practitioners,
+• Sign into NuggMD to meet with one of our state-certified medical practitioners.

 • Your doctor will enter your renewal in the state's registry system.